DavidSpickett/BadgerKernel/docs/design.md

 This describes the source level layout of AMT.

-* azure - Config for Azure pipelines CI
+* .github/workflows - Config for Github Actions CI
 * cmake - CMake functions for adding demos and loadable files
 * demos - Test applications
 * include